ZeinabHassani/SolarFlarePredition/README.md

 This work applies the  Long Short-Term Memory (LSTM) and Deep Decomposition-LSTM (DLSTM) networks on the sliding window (peak flux and within time) to predict the occurrence of solar flares.

  # Keywords
-Solar flare, Time series, Imbalance data, Resampling, LSTM, and Decomposition.
+Solar flare, Time series, Imbalanced data, Resampling, LSTM, and Decomposition.

 # Overview
 The project includes the following: